All Episodes

 You draw your own conclusions.

-Here's Steve in Fredericktown, Missouri.
+Here's Steve in Frederictown, Missouri.

-Steve, welcome to the EIB network, sir.
+Steve, welcome to the EIB Network, sir.

 Hello.

-Yeah, that's Mr. Limbaugh.
+Yes, Mr. Limbaugh.

-Uh they returned Thursday last week.
+They returned Thursday last week.

 Well, I am so glad you got through.